JSorngard/lambert_w/README.md

 degree polynomials in the rational functions compared to the one with only 24 bits, and thus larger lookup tables.

-This crate can evaluate the approximation with 24 bits of accuracy on 32-bit floats, even though it is defined on 64-bit floats in Fukushima's paper.
+N.B. this crate can evaluate the approximation with 24 bits of accuracy on 32-bit floats, even though it is defined on 64-bit floats in Fukushima's paper.
 This should result in a reduction in the accuracy to less than 24 bits, but the exact magnitude of this reduction has not been quantified by the author